 Best Winter Running Gear Reviewed

 Exercising outdoors doesn't have to stop just because the days are getting shorter and the weather is becoming colder.
 Although not a lot of people enjoy running outdoors when you can barely breathe properly, there are winter enthusiasts out there who love to sweat it out to fight the chill.
 If you're one of those people, or if you just want to get started, you must be properly prepared.
 Getting the flu can be the least of your problems if you're not warm enough!
 Avoiding frostbites and viruses can be easy though, if you're warm enough and if you have the right apparel to help you along the way.
-Read our list of the best cold weather running gear and discover what cold weather running gear is worth investing in.
+Read our list of the best cold weather running gear and discover what gear for running in cold weather is worth investing in.

 Top 10 Picks